Yurii-Laguta/JB4A-SDK-Android/index.md

 #### Version 3.3.0 #####
 _Released August 25, 2014, correlating to ExactTarget's 2014-06 Release_<br/>

-> _This version will no longer be supported as of June 24, 2015._

 * MPUSH-2053 - Add support for Amazon
 * MPUSH-2371 - iBeacons support for Android 4.3 and later
 * MPUSH-2532 - Event-based Analytics